hhru/api/docs_eng/suggests.md

 string.
 We recommend using this data when creating a CV or a vacancy.
 We remind that when a CV is created, the user can indicate no more than three specializations, and all of them must be from the same professional area.
+The `accept_incomplete_resumes` indicates the ability to accept responses incomplete resume, when the professional role in the resume and the vacancy coincide.

 If the request is performed successfully, such a response will be returned: